Public and Emergency Services Degree Completion

 BA degree completion

-- Courses run just 8 to 10 weeks, plus, our rolling admissions allows you to start during any of our terms: Fall, Spring and Summer.
-In addition, year-round scheduling means you can earn your degree sooner.
+- Courses run just 8 to 10 weeks and our rolling admissions allows you to start during any of our terms: Fall, Spring and Summer.
+Year-round scheduling means you can earn your degree sooner.

-- Program costs 50% less than FDU standard tuition
+- Courses under the program cost 50% less than FDU standard tuition

 - Numerous financial aid options are available to help you pay for college, including government grants and loans.
 GI Bill and Yellow Ribbon Program benefits are also available for eligible military veterans.
 Our Financial Aid Office and Office of Veterans Services can help you successfully navigate the financial aid process.